Quantum Electrodynamics in 2+1 Dimensions as the Organizing Principle of a Triangular Lattice Antiferromagnet: From QED to the spectrum of the - model

 Furthermore, we have considered bilinear excitations with the minimal momentum transfer distinct from $\Gamma$ and $M$, which are degenerate in energy before projection with the already considered set.
 This yields another set of $48$ $S_z = 0$ ansatz wave functions.
 Again, we find these states to be linearly independent, spanning a space we call $\mathcal{B}_1$.
 Many low-lying exact eigenstates are found to have significant overlaps $o_n^{\mathcal{B}_1}$ with this space, cf.~\cref{fig:spectrumexhaustion}.
 Most notably, the low-lying $Y_0.B$ state has overlaps of up to $o_n^{\mathcal{B}_1} \approx 0.67$.
 We would like to emphasize the large number of low-lying bilinear excitations, $24\; (\bm{k}=\Gamma, M) + 48 \;(\bm{k}\neq \Gamma, M)=72$ states with $S_z=0$ and another $72$ states with total $S_z=\pm1$ expected for the DSL on the torus.
 Thus, there are a total of $144$ low-lying bilinear excitations of the parton ansatz, cf. \cref{app:bilinear}.
+The described counting is valid, whenever each Dirac point has three symmetric neighboring momenta, whose quasiparticle energy bands have exactly the same energy.
+This holds for both the $N=36$ and $N=48$ site clusters in this manuscript as well as more generically $6N \times 6N$ clusters for $N\geq 1$.

 As a remarkable result of this construction, we find that almost the entire complex and dense low-energy spectrum in the paramagnetic regime has significant overlaps, with either the vacuum state, monopoles or bilinear excitations, as is beautifully visible in~\cref{fig:spectrumexhaustion}.
 Again, the overlaps of the bilinear excitations are maximized in the paramagnetic regime, while sharply dropping off in the stripy phase.
 Quite interestingly, even in the $120^\circ$ N\'eel phase, some overlaps are still significant.
 We interpret this as a sign that the $120^\circ$ N\'eel is a natural descendant of the DSL, while the collinear stripy phase has not been identified as an instability of the DSL.